darriussingleton/osticket-prereqs/README.md

-Log into the VM with Remote Desktop
+<h3>Log into the VM with Remote Desktop<h3>
+On your pc click inside the search and type "remote desktop connection".
+Once the connection screen opens up you will need to go to the Azure VM and copy the VM's IP address and paste it into the field that says "Computer".
+Then you will use the username and  password you entered for the VM when you created it.
+This will allow you you to control the VM from your personal PC.

 <p>
 <img src="https://imgur.com/vxWmP1M.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
+<h3>Installing osTicket</h3>
 <p>
+osTicket can be downloaded from their official site or their github repository.
+ <p>Download osTicket from the official website:</p>
+<a href="https://osticket.com/download/">osTicket Download</a>
+<p>View the osTicket source code and contribute on GitHub:</p>
+<a href="https://github.com/osTicket/osTicket">osTicket GitHub Repository</a>

-Within the VM (osticket-vm), download the osTicket-Installation-Files.zip and unzip it onto your desktop.
+While remotely operating the VM (osticket-vm), download the osTicket-Installation-Files.zip and unzip it onto the desktop (osticket-vm).
 The folder should be called “osTicket-Installation-Files”
-We will use the files in this folder to install osTicket and some of the dependencies.
+Use the files in this folder to install osTicket and some of the dependencies.
 </p>
 <p>
 <img src="https://imgur.com/hYCJK0W.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>